 The University of Aberdeen International Study Centre offers preparation programmes for progression to undergraduate degree study at the university.Discover the International Study Centre

-Aberdeen is a leading centre for the study of literature, language and creative writing, and assessed as second in the UK for the quality of its research output and top in Scotland for creative writing.
+Aberdeen is a leading centre for the study of literature, language and creative writing, and assessed as second in the UK for the quality of its research output and third in Scotland for creative writing.

 You will study poetry, drama and prose through considering the dynamic relationship between author, reader and literary text, study every period from Chaucer, Shakespeare and Milton to contemporary English, Scottish, Irish, European and American writing, and examine the cultural and critical impact of powerful and controversial modern works.

 You will gain inspiration and guidance from enthusiastic teachers and researchers who have published internationally recognised literary criticism and award-winning creative works.
 You will benefit from the presence of several world-class Research Centres located in the School of Language, Literature, Music and Visual Culture, including the Centre for the Novel, The Grierson Centre and the WORD Centre for Creative Writing.

 Our flexible, modular curriculum gives you the core writing, research, computational and presentation skills vital to many careers.
 You will also be encouraged to pursue your particular interests while ranging widely across the many exciting areas of English studies, with career options as diverse as publishing, teaching, research, journalism, business, or speech therapy.

 And you will thrive in our friendly and vibrant international community, on our beautiful medieval campus with great facilities for learning, sports and leisure, and many opportunities to develop extra skills and interests and to broaden your horizons through study abroad.